-The directors have presented certain other information with the financial statements.
+The directors are responsible for the other information they have presented with the financial statements.
 This comprises the chair's statement, the report of the chief executive, the directors' report and the statement on internal control.
 My responsibilities to report in relation to such information, and on certain other matters upon which I report by exception, are described in the appendix to this report.